 When it’s time to dry off, blot your skin with a towel rather than rubbing it.

-According to the American Academy of Dermatology, it’s better to use moisturizers in cream or ointment form.
-Those are more effective than lotions at trapping moisture in the skin.
+According to the American Academy of Dermatology, it’s better to use moisturizers in cream or ointment form for dry, itchy skin.
+They are more effective than lotions at trapping moisture in the skin.
 For many, petroleum jelly is a safe and cost-effective way to moisturize the skin without clogging pores.

 Look for products that contain soothing ingredients such as: